BANGAUTOGLASS

 If your quarter glass was broken in a break-in or act of vandalism, that typically falls under the comprehensive portion of your auto insurance policy rather than collision coverage.
 Comprehensive coverage generally covers non-collision events including theft, vandalism, and weather-related damage — but the specifics depend on your individual policy, your deductible, and your insurer's terms.
 Always review your own policy details or speak with your insurance agent to understand what applies to your situation.

 If you haven't started the claim process yet, Bang AutoGlass can assist you in working through it.
-We won't file on your behalf, but we can walk you through what's needed and help ensure the process moves smoothly from your end.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Factors That Affect the Cost of Replacement